Including migrants in emergency management: the e-learning course for local-level practitioners

 - adapting emergency assistance to better cater for migrants' needs.

 Each module explores how the specific barriers migrants encounter in emergencies can be addressed through targeted measures, and how innovative approaches to emergency management can help leverage their capacities to reduce risk for all residents in their communities.

-The course is available in English, for free and upon registration on IOM’s e-learning platform.
-Other language versions are under development, namely Spanish, Italian and French.
+The course is available in English and Spanish, for free and upon registration on IOM’s e-learning platform.
+Italian and French versions are under development.